Nahom Nigussie: Ethiopian street and documentary photographer documenting urban life and transformation

 How did you get started in photography?

+A defining moment came in 2014, when I visited the Addis Foto Fest exhibition in Addis Ababa, curated by Aïda Muluneh.
 It was my first real introduction to African photographers working at a high level, telling powerful and diverse stories through their images.
-Until then, I had mostly seen photography as documentation, but the exhibition revealed its depth as a form of expression, storytelling, and artistic voice.
+The exhibition revealed photography as not only documentation, but also a form of expression, storytelling, and artistic voice.

 How would you describe yourself?